nigelcharman/ombfw-videos/script/source.md

 Hi!
 On our mission to make Wellington Old Man's Beard Free, we've created a map to manage and track our efforts to control Old Man's Beard.

-This map is colour coded to show which patches need control; which have been controlled; and which need checking.
+This map is colour coded to show which patches need control, which have been controlled, and which need checking.

 The weed status is reset to "Purple - Please Check" each Spring, so that we check for any regrowth or seedlings.